-In this {\it Letter}, we intend to answer this significant question by numerical simulation of the spherically symmetric Einstein-Maxwell-real scalar model.
+In this {\it Letter}, we intend to answer this significant question by numerical evolution of the RN black hole perturbed by a spherically symmetric real scalar field.
 As a result, for different families of initial data, each parametrized by some $p$, we find that each one has a threshold $p_*$ for the emergence of the $r=0$ singularity at the tip of the causal diamond and the areal radius at the tip scales as $r_S\propto{|p-p_*|^\gamma}$ with the universal critical exponent $\gamma\approx 0.5$, independent of the family of initial data.
-This behavior bears a striking resemblance to that for the black hole formation, opening a new window into the remarkable simplicity hidden inside of black holes.
+This behavior bears a striking resemblance to that for the black hole formation, opening a new window into the remarkable simplicity hidden inside black holes.

 \textit{Model and Methodology---}The action for the Einstein-Maxwell-real scalar model can be expressed as